TheMarvellousTeam/The-Marvellous-Sushimaker/README.md

 Deploy fishing net with the space bar.

-Avoid collision with iceberg, and with mine when your fishing net is deployed.
+Avoid collision with iceberg, and don't try to fish submarine mine.

 Collect small and big fishs to increase your sushi account.